F5Networks/terraform-provider-bigip/docs/userguide/fast-integration/create-http.rst

 |

 Now you want to add a custom HTTP monitor and a snat pool.
-Update your terraform main.tf file with the following:
+Update your Terraform main.tf file with the following:

 .. code-block:: json
    :caption: main.tf